Ankr-network/ankr-docs/pages/staking/delegated-staking/mgno/stake.md

 Micropool and gas fees

 Your stake does not immediately gets staked on Gnosis.
-Gnosis accepts stakes with minumum 1 GNO (32mGNO).
+Gnosis accepts stakes with minumum 1 GNO (32 mGNO).
-To bypass this and accept your stake if it's lower than 1GNO, we created a micropool that accumulates user stakes.
+To bypass this and accept your stake if it's lower than 1 GNO, we created a micropool that accumulates user stakes.
 Once it has 1 GNO, we stake it with Gnosis.

 Make sure you have some xDai to pay the gas fee for your staking transaction.